Parsa2820/os-project/report/project1.0.md

 (gdb) print args[1]
 $2 = 162
 ```
-As we can see they are equal with those values which were on top of the stack in previous question.
+As we can see their values are identical to those which were on the top of the stack in the previous question.

 ۱۸.
 ```c